 Of course.
-Any and all decisions made in the Florida adoption process are yours to make.
+Any and all decisions made during the Florida adoption process are yours and yours alone.
+You are in charge of what happens.
 That includes picking a family waiting to adopt in Florida or anywhere else in the United States.

 Do you envision your child having siblings?
 Are they going to be part of a big family or a smaller one?

 What do you picture their parents being like?
 Do they have any hobbies, interests, passions, values or traditions that you hope they’ll pass on to your child?

 How much would you like to keep in contact with the adoptive family after the adoption?
 Frequently?
 Occasionally?
 Would you like to arrange family visits to Florida or maybe regular emails or letters?

 Open adoption is a chance for birth and adoptive families to develop lifelong bonds.
 Choosing adoptive parents is important for both you and your baby, because you can also have a close relationship with your child’s parents, if you choose to.
 Your open adoption plan is flexible, too.
 No matter what stage you’re at in the adoption process, you can spend as much time together as you’re comfortable with and you can find a family in Florida who is ready to meet those needs.

 “When we got matched with them, it was like an instant connection,” she says.
 Matthew and Katheryn made themselves available to Randi throughout her pregnancy with weekly phone calls.
 “If I wanted to talk one week, they would talk to me.
 If I didn’t, if my emotions were just too strong, they were like, ‘Ok, let’s talk next week,’” she says.